==================

 Here are a few tips that will make your trip to Merritt Island National Wildlife Refuge an unforgettable experience:

-- Visiting the island is free, except for several fee requirements.
-There’s a $10 pass to access Black Point Drive.
-Also, it’s $20 to explore the beaches of the Canaveral National Seashore.
+• There is no cost to visit the island except a $10 pass for Black Point Drive and $20 to explore the beaches of the Canaveral National Seashore.

-- Guests can bring kayaks, boats, canoes, and paddleboards.
-They can also launch from many spots.
+• Visitors can bring kayaks, boats, canoes, and paddleboards, and launch from multiple spots.

 Wrapping Up